 Juice Plus is also currently the target of a class-action lawsuit led by plaintiff Christine Lundsford of California.
 She claims the company signed her up for automatic subscription payments without clearly detailing such.
 She believed she was signing up for a one-time order.

-Overall we find these legal and regulatory actions against Juice Plus to be a red flag concerning the ethics of the brand, and we would recommend that they shut down their affiliate program, because their affiliates are clearly not qualified to be making science or health claims about the products.
+Overall we find these legal and regulatory actions against Juice Plus to be a red flag concerning the ethics of the brand, and we would recommend that the brand shuts down their affiliate program.

 Our Recommended Fruit & Veggie Supplement

 The green powder supplement we recommend is Naked Greens sold by Naked Nutrition.
 Like Juice Plus, the core of this product is a blend of fruits and vegetables, featuring ingredients like organic broccoli, organic alfalfa grass and organic wheat grass.

 Naked Greens is entirely free of questionable additive ingredients like natural flavor and added vitamins and minerals, which makes it a healthier option in our opinion than many fruit and vegetable supplements on the market.

 Another key differentiator is price.
 Juice Plus Fruit & Vegetable blend currently costs $215 (for four bottles), while Naked Greens costs only $31.99 and provides 35 servings.